-For product managers looking for a lean project management system for any number of uses, Kanban apps like Trello are a great fit.
+Kanban apps are a great fit for product managers looking for a lean project management system.
 Here are three ways product managers can leverage Kanban:

 One easy way product managers can use Kanban is to create a board dedicated to feature requests.
 Often, product managers receive feedback from customers from a number of disparate channels.
 Maybe they get an email from a customer with a suggestion.
 Maybe something comes in through a support channel.
 Maybe someone live-chats a sales rep with an idea or challenge.
 A Kanban board dedicated to feature requests like these makes it easy to quickly add the idea to your inbox.

-Having such an easy way to jot down and organize ideas means it’s more likely all your feature requests will be logged somewhere without falling through the cracks of email, note apps, etc. Some Kanban apps, like Trello, make it easy to tag your cards, so it’s easy to think up a system of tags for requests: think a UI tag, a backend tag, an integration tag, etc. You can even add new items and edit existing ones from the mobile app.
+Having such an easy way to jot down and organize ideas means it’s less likely all your feature requests will fall through the cracks of email, note apps, etc. Some Kanban apps, like Trello, make it easy to tag your cards.
+So it’s easy to think up a system of tags for requests: think a UI tag, a backend tag, an integration tag, etc. You can even add new items and edit existing ones from the mobile app.

 Once you’ve added a new card for an idea you can assign it to other product managers, add comments, tags, descriptions, links to other resources like detailed requirements, etc. You can even make the board public so other teams like Sales, Customer Success, or Marketing know about the rough prioritization and status of different feature requests.

 2. Kanban can Help Manage and Monitor Agile Development Work